-Pro-government protests likely following military coup
+Pro-government protests likely following military coup in Myanmar

 - The military has taken control of Myanmar, declaring a state of emergency before the first session of a new parliament.

 - There is a prospect of pro-government unrest, given Aung San Suu Kyi and the ruling National League for Democracy party retain popular support.

 - Clashes between government supporters and security forces may occur in Yangon and other major cities, amid an increase in military deployments.

 The military has declared a one-year state of emergency and that the top army commander is now in charge of the country following a coup against the government.
 The announcement came after the military detained civilian leader Aung San Suu Kyi and other senior politicians from the ruling National League for Democracy (NLD) party.
 The military said it will hold new elections and hand over power at the end of the state of emergency.